 lungs

-Unlocking the science of smoking cessation
+Unlocking the Science of Smoking Cessation

-For years, the health risks of smoking have been well documented.
 Smoking has been shown to cause heart disease, lung disease, diabetes and strokes.
-Smoking can also increase your risk of developing many cancers.
+Smoking can also increase your risk of developing many different types of cancers.

 And if you’re a cancer patient, having an ongoing smoking habit can jeopardize your treatment and prognosis.